d-sparks/gravy/algorithm/correlated_pairs/README.md

 Strategies ought to be able to add their own fields, e.g. measuring accuracy of the model.

+We can add a string field to show us which stocks represent an exceptionally large fraction of the portfolio each day.

+* `significant_stocks` (string e.g. 'GOOG: 37% FB: 23% MSFT 20% FORD 5%')

 ## What is a position?

 There is some question remaining about how to measure the performance of a position.